To become a great man, it is necessary to be a great rascal - Guillaume Dubois

 Enjoy and relax and tell us what you think.

 Most of the paintings located on the top level pages of Rascal's Fair have been created by Boulder artist Sheryl Wertz.
 All paintings also reside in the pics section displayed in their original web size along with their titles and links.
 Here is a link to Sheryl's website.
 We also thank Wood Doggy for the blue jazzman in the banner and Ben Crow for the desert painting located on this page.
 To view visit the gallery entrance.
-Both Sheryl's and Ben Crow's websites now reside on Bob's site in his guest section.
-Their links above now lead you to the guest section.
+Both Sheryl's, Ben Crow's & our webmaster's sub-guest-websites now reside on Bob's site in his guest section & their links above now lead you to this guest section.

 All of the photographs on this website were shot by Bob.
 Starting with gallery #3 photos are displayed much larger in a slideshow with smaller thumbnails of each photo below the slideshow.
 Galleries #1 and #2 are displayed much smaller on scrolling pages and have since also been merged into a new slideshow.
 To view visit the gallery entrance.
 Much larger version of these photos are now also available.
 2011 update - a percentage of the photos sold from this web site will go to Heart of Tucson.